 The 12/8 style is found often in slow blues.
 The notation 12/8 means that there are 12 eighth notes to the bar, where each note gets 1 beat.
 It sounds complicated, but it's not.
-You can actually think about this style like 4/4 time with eighth note triplets on every beat.
+You can actually think about this style like 4/4 time with eighth-note triplets on every beat.

 Here is an example of slow 12/8 blues in a backing track:

 Blues guitarists actually borrowed the two-beat rhythm pattern (also known as cut time or cut shuffle) from Dixieland and Jazz.
-Two-beat blues is very lively unlike slower blues songs, and have a characteristic base note-chord pattern to to them, where you play the base note than the rest of the chord.
+Two-beat blues is very lively unlike slower blues songs, and have a characteristic base note-chord pattern to them, where you play the bass note than the rest of the chord.

 Listen to Maddy Waters' mojo in two-beat style:

-The 16 refers to a 16th note subdivision which adds a funky sound to the usually slower paced 16 feel songs.
+The 16 refers to a 16th note subdivision which adds a funky sound to the usually slower-paced 16 feel songs.